IsaacsLab42/isaacs-place/content/posts/the-technical-recruiters-guide-to-alienating-people.md

   - sarcasm
 ---
 In my role in a small company I wear many hats.
 Primarily I am technical and do software engineering.
-I also play benefits manager, general HR, business development, and as the title might suggest, recruiter.
+I also play benefits manager, general HR, assist in business development, and as the title might suggest, recruiter.

 Since I am technical I receive a lot of recruitment emails, texts, and phone calls.
 With all of the messages that I receive I have put together a